-When this property is TRUE and the zoom scale is below 2 mile, visible features with a name are described by a floating hint window, when the cursor is placed on them.
+When this property is TRUE, visible features with a name are described by a floating hint window, when the cursor is placed on them.
 In addition if the feature is a road or street with an address range, this information will appear below the name.
 The value of this property may be set when designing the application, or at run time.